-- Are constantly searching for new product ideas to feature?
-Create a list of ‘Top 10’ or ‘Best of..’ article for your readers.
+- Are you constantly searching for new product ideas to feature?
+Create a list of ‘Top 10’ or ‘Best of..’ articles for your readers.

 From there, you can refine the key phrases based on their level of competitiveness.
 Writing a topic that is least competitive yet popular, can potentially boost your content ranking and publishing this content regularly can help Google to understand what your site is all about.
 The Jaaxy keyword tool is a simple-to-use program and it’s highly efficient at showing the competition metric used for organic ranking.

 Just enter a key phrase down below and give it a test run yourself.